 Learning how to format the interior and cover for a paperback takes a little more work than what is required for an ebook of course.
 A good starting point is A Step-By-Step Guide to Formatting Your Book’s Interior.

 Book and ebook covers

-So good luck, and fingers crossed that you self-publish a bestseller!
+So good luck, and fingers crossed that once you are a published author you might have self-published a bestseller!